-If this sounds familiar, you're dealing with an overactive mind at night.
+If this sounds familiar, you're dealing with what the American Psychological Association describes as an overactive mind at night.
+Feeling overwhelmed?
+Take our stress level quiz to understand the root cause.
 Let's explore proven techniques to quiet those racing thoughts and finally get the rest you deserve.

 Why Does Your Mind Race at Night?

-Understanding why this happens can help you address it:
+The National Institute of Mental Health has studied why this happens.
+Understanding the causes can help you address it:

 - No distractions: Quiet removes the noise that masked worries all day